TradeTrust/tradetrust-ui-components/README.md

 - Note that exported components are bare without styles.
 - It is expected for external application(s) to setup their own tailwind config, using the exported `tailwindConfig` const from `/build` folder.
-- Otherwise, can use the combined minified stylesheet in `/build/index.css` directly.
+- Otherwise, can use the combined stylesheet in `/build/index.css` directly.